Avanade/Beef/docs/Reference-Data.md

 <br/>

 Additional developer-defined properties can be, and should be, added where required extending on the base class.
 The Reference Data framework will then make these available within the application to enable simple usage/access by a developer.
+The property will only be serialized when the `ExecutionContext.IsRefDataTextSerializationEnabled` is set to `true` (automatically performed where url contains '$text=true').

 The [`ReferenceDataCollectionBase`](../src/Beef.Core/RefData/ReferenceDataCollectionBase.cs) provides the base capabilities for a reference data collection.
 Including the adding, sorting and additional filtering (e.g. `ActiveList`).